 What is a brand discovery?

-The brand discovery process is different for every business, every project and every creative strategist.
-Only one meeting might be needed for some, while for others, several meetings may be needed.
-However, the primary goal of a brand discovery is the same: create a strong connection between your brand and your audience, setting the stage for growth, loyalty and success.
+A brand discovery isn’t a one-size-fits-all process; It’s different for every business, every project and every creative strategist.
+Only one meeting might be needed for some projects while for others, several meetings may be needed.
+However, the primary goal of a brand discovery is the same: create a strong connection between your brand and your audience, setting the stage for growth, loyalty, and desired outcomes.

 Understanding your audience is essential